MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/monitor-query-readme.md

 ### Logs query

-This example shows getting a logs query.
+This example shows how to query a Log Analytics workspace.
 To handle the response and view it in a tabular form, the [pandas](https://pypi.org/project/pandas/) library is used.
 See the [samples][samples] if you choose not to use pandas.

 #### Specify timespan